DJtheRedstoner/PerspectiveModv4/README.md

 - Invert pitch/Y axis mode
 - Sk1er ModCore Integration

-Mod can be enabled and disabled, and the mode can be changed with the `/perspectivemod` or `/pmod` commands.
+Options can be configured with the `/perspectivemod` or `/pmod` commands.

 Download the mod from the [releases](https://github.com/DJtheRedstoner/PerspectiveModv4/releases) page.